-Jessica has been Vice President of FRRC since 2011 and is the current the Director of Operations.
-She was involved with the drafting and ultimate passing of Amendment 4 in Florida, which eliminated the lifetime ban on voting for people with felony conviction and re-enfranchised over 1.45 million people with past felony convictions in the state.
+Jessica has served as the Vice President of FRRC since incorporation in 2011 and is the current Research and Policy Director.
+She was involved with the drafting and ultimate passing of Amendment 4 in Florida, which eliminated the lifetime ban on voting for people with felony conviction and re-enfranchised over 1.45 million people with past felony convictions in the state of Florida.
 Jessica is respected among her peers and is well known for her dedication and advocacy for disadvantaged youth and addressing the damage to families and society caused by the numerous collateral consequences Returning Citizens face.

 In 2015, Jessica was selected as a Fire Fellow for the United States Human Rights Network.

 In 2014, Jessica was part of the NAACP Delegation for ICCPR Treaty Review in Geneva where she testified at the United Nations about felon disenfranchisement practices in Florida.
 Jessica also contributed to the shadow report to the United Nations Committee on the Elimination of All Forms of Racial Discrimination as it relates to the criminalization of minority youth.

-As a single mother raising two outstanding young boys, Jessica was able to obtain her law degree from Nova Southeastern University, has since passed the New York Bar Exam and is currently pursuing her Ph.D. and a proud wife and mother to four amazing children.
+As a single mother raising two outstanding young boys, Jessica was able to obtain her law degree from Nova Southeastern University, has since passed the New York Bar Exam, is currently pursuing her Ph.D. and a proud wife and mother to four amazing children.

 While attending law school, Jessica was appointed by the American Bar Association as Law Student Division Liaison to the Criminal Justice Section’s Juvenile Justice Committee for two consecutive years.
 Included in her work with the ABA, Jessica researched various aspects of the collateral consequences of juvenile adjudications and drafted research summaries for a proposed policy that was subsequently adopted as an official ABA policy.
 Due to her dedication and hard work with the Juvenile Justice Committee, Jessica was awarded ABA LSD Outstanding Liaison Award in 2010.